Climate and Average Weather Year Round in Lake Forest California, United States

 The average hourly wind speed in Lake Forest experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.7 months, from November 12 to June 4, with average wind speeds of more than 6.2 miles per hour.
-The windiest day of the year is December 30, with an average hourly wind speed of 7.2 miles per hour.
+The windiest month of the year in Lake Forest is December, with an average hourly wind speed of 7.1 miles per hour.

 The calmer time of year lasts for 5.3 months, from June 4 to November 12.
-The calmest day of the year is September 9, with an average hourly wind speed of 5.2 miles per hour.
+The calmest month of the year in Lake Forest is September, with an average hourly wind speed of 5.2 miles per hour.

 The predominant average hourly wind direction in Lake Forest varies throughout the year.